Luca-Weber/knowledge-graph/README.md

 #  3D Knowledge Graph

-This knowledge graph is a 3d representation of wikidata items associated with searchwords.
+This knowledge graph is a 3D presentation of wikidata items associated with searchwords.
 It uses Non-negative Matrix factorization (NNMF) to extract 10 topics with 5 words from the first 100 searchresults from semanticscholar related to the keyword.